weitzman/drupal-test-traits/README.md

 [Behat](http://behat.org) is great for facilitating conversations between business managers and developers.
-Those are useful conversations, but many organizations simply can't/wont via Gherkin.
-When you are on the hook for product quality and not conversations, this may be the testing approach for you.
+Those are useful conversations, but many organizations simply can't/wont converse via Gherkin.
+When you are on the hook for product quality and not conversations, this is a testing approach for you.

 ## Installation